 Did you know that you could be fined?
 Read your lease contract thoroughly.
 If you make too much noise or have a friend stay with you for an extended period of time without notifying the leasing office, it’s possible you will have to pay a penalty or in some extreme cases, you might get evicted.

-Who should use an apartment locator Houston?
+Who should use an apartment finder?
 The quick answer is anyone.
 The large majority of them are completely free.
-An apartment locator Houston can also do a lot of the leg work for you.
+A real estate agent can also do a lot of the leg work for you.
 Finding specials and making phones calls is lengthy process.